Using Custom CSS for advanced customisation

 Where to add the custom CSS

 Head to Settings > Appearance and scroll to the "Custom CSS" section.
-Paste your CSS code into the text area provided and click Update.
+Paste your CSS code into the text area provided and click Save Custom CSS.

 Examples